IBM/Apple-Indoor-Maps/README.md

 ## 3. Webview to sync tririga code(put in all the commands.. init, sync) (Josh)
 ## 4. Download code from github and put into TRIRGA folder
 ## 5. Push new code using webview to tririga server
-## 6. Convert autocad floor plans to IMDF geojson with Safe FME workbench (not needed for dino demo, floor plans already there, needed for custom) (Jay)
+## 6. Convert AutoCAD floor plans to IMDF geojson with Safe FME workbench

+This step is not needed if you are using the Dino Demo floor plans.

-Reach out to Safe FME to construct a workbench that will convert your AutoCAD files to IMDF.
+If you have your own floor plans reach out to Safe FME to construct a workbench that will convert your AutoCAD files to IMDF.

 ![Indoor Maps](images/fme_workbench_flow.png)
 ## 7. Create an Apple Developer account and obtain private key to generate a jwt token (Jay)